FassihShah/Study-Material-Collection/README.md

 # Study-Material-Collection
-This repository is a collaborative effort to compile all essential study materials, lecture notes, assignments, and Labs for students at PUCIT.
+This repository is a collaborative effort to compile all essential study materials, lecture notes, assignments, and labs for students at PUCIT.
 It is designed to help juniors and future students by providing easily accessible resources organized by semester and course.

 ## About the Repository
  - A central hub for academic resources related to various courses offered at the university.
- - Contains lecture notes, assignments, past papers, and additional study materials.
+ - Contains lecture notes, assignments, labs, and additional study materials.
  - Organized in a structured format for easy navigation and use.

 ## Repository Structure